excentis/ByteBlower_GUI_examples/tcp/README.md

 A TCP flow with a ratelimit of 60 Mbit.
 This ratelimit is part of the TCP template.
 You'll configure it on the TCP view.

-### Scenario: Ex2: TCP serveral window scales
+### Scenario: Ex2: TCP several window scales
 This scenario has 3 flows.
 Each flow has a slightly different TCP configuration, the windowscale is configured to 0, 1 (times 2), 8 (times 256).
 To show the effect of these values, there's no overlap between the flows.

-If there's suffucient bandwidth available, you'll notice that:
+If there's sufficient bandwidth available, you'll notice that:
 * The flow with windows scale 1 is almost twice as fast compared to the window scale 0.
 * Only the flow with window scale 8 fills the whole capacity of the line.

 ### Scenario: Ex3.
 Slow starting TCP flow

 ### Scenario: Ex4a.
-Compoeting window scales
+Competing window scales

 ### Scenario: Ex4b.
-Compoeting Congestion algortihms
+Comporting Congestion algorithms

 ### Scenario: Ex4c.
 Competing start time